OnlySlides/Wireshark-Workshop/README.md

 <br />
 <br />

-Example 4.6: pcap contains traffic generated by using FileZilla on a Windows 10 host.
+Example 4.6: pcap contains traffic generated by FileZilla on a Wins 10 host.
 Traffic to 193.104.215.67 over TCP port 21 is seen.
 TCP port 21 is the FTP control channel; TCP ports 21637 & 50926 is the FTP data channel. <br />
-Using our basic+ web + DNS filter, we will follow multiple TCP streams in this example: the 1st SYN segment to TCP port 21, the 1st SYN segment with destination port of 21637, the 2nd SYN segment going to TCP port 21, the SYN segment going to TCP port 50936.
+Using basic+ web + DNS filter, we follow multiple TCP streams in this example: the 1st SYN segment to TCP port 21, the 1st SYN segment with destination port of 21637, the 2nd SYN segment going to TCP port 21, and the SYN segment going to TCP port 50936.
 <p align="center">
 Basic + DNS filter > follow TCP stream of 3rd frame (49683 -> 21): <br/>
 <img src="https://i.imgur.com/atsqAYy.png" height="60%" width="60%" alt="Wireshark Workshop"/>
 <br />
-TCP stream displays Anonymous user (logging in) & LIST which lists the directory of the FTP server: <br/>
+TCP stream displays Anonymous user (logging in) & LIST (lists the directory of the FTP server): <br/>
 <img src="https://i.imgur.com/Igq6AlW.png" height="30%" width="30%" alt="Wireshark Workshop"/>
 <br />
 TCP stream of 4th frame (destination port of 21637) displays a directory list from the FTP server: <br/>